 Write out your answers as I’ve done here with my examples above.

-Thanks for reading and the most important thing here is to TAKE ACTION with this because it’s a proven formula.
+Thanks for reading and the most important thing here is to TAKE ACTION.